batchful/bash/README.md

 # batchful
-A simple and easy-to use GUI batch directory organizer.
+A simple and easy-to use directory organizer.

-No installation needed -- just run the `.bat` file in the desired folder.
+No installation needed -- just run `batchful.sh` from terminal.

 ## Usage
-Paste the program in the directory you wish to organize and run it.
+Run the file from terminal using `$ ./batchful.sh` with the desired organization method and directory.

 ### Configuration
 There are currently two implemented methods of organization *(more coming soon -- see below)*:
-1. By file extension: creates a directory for every filetype and sorts the files accordingly.
+- By file extension: creates a directory for every filetype and sorts the files accordingly.
-2. By file name: creates a folder for every single file name and sorts the files into them.
+- By file name: creates a folder for every single file name and sorts the files into them.

+### Syntax
+` $ ./batchful.sh [OPTION] [DIRECTORY]`

+[--name, -n] Sort by file name

+[--type, -t] Sort by file extension

+[--github, -g] Link to GitHub

+[--help, -h] Prints this help

 ## Coming Soon
 - The option to sort files by regex: finds a specific phrase anywhere in the file name